Book of AOS

 - Use a file which has been previously upload to ADSF

 - Upload a file

 - Upload a file which will be used

 - CloudInit script or Unattend.xml text

 Nutanix passes the user data script to CloudInit or Sysprep process during first boot by creating a CD-ROM which contains the script.
 Once the process is complete we will remove the CD-ROM.

-The platform supports a good amount of user data input formats, I’ve identified a few of the key ones below:
+The platform supports a good amount of user data input formats.
+Some of the key formats are outlined below: